codio/knowledge/source/instructors/authoring/assessments/edit-assessment-points.rst

 1. In the Guide Editor, click the **Assessments** button.

-2. Then click **"View Exsisting Assessments"** in the bottom right corner to view the list of all assessments.
+2. Then click **"View Existing Assessments"** in the bottom right corner to view the list of all assessments.

 3. Click the assessment to open it and modify the points.